omni-us/jsonargparse/DOCUMENTATION.rst

 `subcommands <https://docs.python.org/3/library/argparse.html#subcommands>`__.
 However, to promote modularity, in jsonargparse subcommands work a bit different from argparse.
 To add subcommands to a parser, the :meth:`add_subcommands <.ArgumentParser.add_subcommands>` method is used.
-Then an existing parser is added as a subcommand using :func:`.add_subcommand`.
-In a parsed config object the subcommand will be stored in the ``subcommand`` entry (or whatever ``dest`` was set to), and the values of the subcommand will be in an entry with the same name as the respective subcommand.
+Then an existing parser is added as a subcommand using :meth:`add_subcommand
+<.ActionSubCommands.add_subcommand>`.
+In a parsed
+config object the subcommand will be stored in the ``subcommand`` entry (or whatever ``dest`` was set to), and the values of the subcommand will be in an entry with the same name as the respective subcommand.
 An example of defining a